rpede/MobileProgramming24/_flutter_basics/layouts.md

 }
 ```

-It which case you will see diagonal stripes alternating between yellow and black.
+In which case you will see diagonal stripes alternating between yellow and black.
 Like this:

 ![Overflow warning](../overflow.png)